International Co-Occurring Gambling Specialist (ICOGS)

 The following is an outline of the requirements for certification as an International Co-Occurring Gambling Specialist (ICOGS):

-- Bachelor’s degree or equivalent in the behavioral health field such as license or certification in a recognized behavioral health field (i.e., psychology, addictions, clinical social work).
+Bachelor’s degree or equivalent license or certification in a recognized behavioral health field (i.e. psychology, addictions, clinical social work)

-- Signed application form, ethical statement forms and directory authorization form
+Complete application form, ethical statement forms, and directory authorization form

 Education & Training: